 Notes

 Luhn detects all single-digit errors and nearly all adjacent transpositions, with the lone exception of swapping a 0 and a 9.
-A passing result means the digits are consistent, not that the card or device exists — it is a format check only.
-Nothing you type is sent anywhere.
+A passing result means the digits are internally consistent, not that the card or device was ever issued or is currently active — it is a format check only.
+Payment processors run additional checks against live card databases.
+Nothing you type is sent anywhere; the algorithm runs locally in your browser.